AnimeThemes/animethemes-api-docs/docs/graphql/guide/pagination/index.md

 The AnimeThemes API query that uses pagination shall contain a `paginatorInfo` object for pagination strategies and a `data` collection with the resources.

+The top-level fields that use pagination are singular and have the `Paginator` suffix.

 ## Arguments